Comprehensive Review: Serenades at The Villages

 - Community spaces

-- Each neighborhood has common areas including secure courtyards with walking paths, raised flower beds and water features for sensory engagement, comfortable living rooms, an activity center, beauty salon and barber shop, and family-style dining rooms.
+- Each neighborhood has its own shared spaces: secure courtyards with walking paths, raised flower beds and water features that give the senses something to land on, easy living rooms, an activity center, a beauty salon and barber shop, and family-style dining rooms.

 - Common areas include: